holderlb/Deep-CWD-IHC/README.md

 `conda env create -f environment.yml`

-## Train models
+## Train tissue model (node vs. obex)

-The Deep-CWD-IHC framework relies on three deep neural network models: tissue model (node vs. obex), node model (follicle vs. non-follicle), and obex model (dorsal motor nucleus (DMV) vs. non-DMV).
-Each model accepts a 300x300 pixel tile and outputs the classification of that tile.
-Each model has the same structure and is trained in the same way, but using different training tiles.
-The following sections describe the processes for generating training tiles and training the models.

-### Exporting image annotations

-The first step to train models is to identify regions of interest in the slide images.
-We assume the use of QuPath for manually annotating images in SVS format.
-Once the images are annotated, these annotations can be exported from QuPath using the `utils/export-annotations.sh` shell script.
-See details in the script's comments for proper setup.
-Executing the script will generate an `<image>.annotations.json` file for each image in the QuPath project.
-The file describes the locations of the annotations in GeoJSON format.

-`./export-annotations.sh`
+Below are the steps for training the tissue model that classifies a tile as belonging to either node or obex tissue.

-### Segmenting images
+### Segment images (find tissue contours)

-Next, we need to extract the tissue contours from the images.
+First, we need to extract the tissue contours from the images.
 The `common/segment.py` script is used for this purpose.
 The script identifies each tissue contour in the image and outputs a GeoJSON file describing the points outlining the contour.
 Each contour is numbered 1, 2, etc.